-It’s good!
-With 2 cups of sugar and 2 cups of flour, its proportions are a little different than other banana bread recipes and it is fairly sweet.
-It also doesn’t rise as high or dome, yet it still has a uniform and not-too-crumbly texture, so it slices neatly.
-And finally, it doesn’t call for vanilla, so the flavor you get is a a pretty clean mix of banana and nutmeg.
+It's good!
+With 2 cups of sugar and 2 cups of flour, its proportions are a little different than other banana bread recipes.
+And it's very sweet!
+Also, it doesn't rise high or dome, yet it still has a uniform and not-too-crumbly texture, so it slices neatly.
+And finally, it doesn't call for vanilla, so the flavor you get is a a pretty clean mix of banana and nutmeg.

 You can make it as one large banana bread, or if you have about 6 mini loaf pans, you can make a bunch and share with friends.

 I'd make this one again for a tea or an event where it's going to be served alongside other sweets.
 For breakfast, I'd probably choose a less sweet recipe.
 But this one's definitely good and worth a try!